jacobmrivera/YOLO-Object-Detection-Project/README.md

 #### examples/predict_frames.py
 This script is the same as predict_image.py except it will predict every image in a directory.
 As the file name suggests, it is useful to predict over all the frames of a video, granted the frames of the video are in the passed directory.

 Again, there are many flags and defaults.
-The only necessary arguements to the predict_frames() function are the model_path and frames_path.
+The only necessary arguments to the predict_frames() function are the model_path and frames_path.
 All other variables have defaults.

 There are also flags that will smooth the annotations up to a constant set in contants.py, in which the bounding box predictions per object will be linearly interpolated across n frames.
 If you would like to have the predicted bounding boxes drawn onto the frames, then set the draw_frames boolean to True.